majdjanineh/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
-Describe what your project is about and what it does
+This project is used to analyze data of bike usage in Chicago, New York City and Washington.
+It starts by asking questions to the user to filter required data.

 ### Files used
 Include the files used